frederikhermans/rotary/README.md

 This is a program that plays sounds based on inputs from a rotary phone.
 Here's a video where you can [see it in action](https://youtu.be/dZN5T5G_DpY).
 Crank up your volume.

-Killer features:

-* carrier tone (dial tone)
-* ring tone
-* different sounds for different numbers
-* no-service message for invalid numbers.

-## Quick instructions

-* Connect the hook to GPIO pin 4
-* Connect the rotary movement indicator to GPIO pin 3
-* Connect the pulse indicator to GPIO pin 2
-* Create a `sounds/` directory with the following files
-  * `dial.mp3` should contain the carrier tone (dial tone) ([examples](https://www.soundsnap.com/tags/telephone_tone))
-  * `ring.mp3` should contain the ring tone ([examples](https://www.soundsnap.com/tags/telephone_tone))
-  * `noservice.mp3` should contain the sound to be played on no service ([example](https://www.youtube.com/watch?v=rKFAA-ntKXg))
-  * `$NUMBER.mp3` will be played if $NUMBER is dialed on the rotary dial.
-Eg, `231344.mp3` will be played if you dial 231344.
-* Attach a USB sound dongle to your Raspberry Pi, and connect it to the earpiece's speaker.
-I simply attached a 3.5mm plug to the cable coming from the earpiece.
-* Run it: `$ ./rotary.pi`

 ## Photos

 Here's what the phone looks like on the inside.
 I'm using a Raspberry Pi Zero.
 The USB sound dongle is hidden behind the rotary dial.